ZachMarcus/Resource-Finder/README.md

 # Resource-Finder
-This project was developed as part of the 2017 Hardware Hackathon: Club Snell Edition hosted by the Northeastern University Wireless and Generate Clubs.
-The Resource-Finder aims to provide a proof of concept for a simple interface that helps students find campus resources.
+This project was developed as part of the 2017 Hardware Hackathon: Club Snell Edition hosted by the Northeastern University Wireless and Generate Clubs and was the overall hackathon winner.
+The Resource-Finder aims to provide a proof of concept for a simple interface to help students find campus resources.
 The scope of project was to demonstrate the use of a web interface providing two of many possible services that could be incorporated:
 1. Printer Tracker